geomarabreu/geomarabreu/README.md

 #### I'm currently working on... 🏗
 - Learn Advanced CSS, JavaScript, Git, React, Bootstrap, Sass and the basics of Back-End
-- Make my portfolio website
+- Make my Portfolio Website
 - Create a Linkedln account
 - Get my first job as a Freelancer